-The Program is funded by Environmental Handling Fees (EHF) remitted to Product Care, by its' members for each regulated lamp product sold into or in the province (see Appendix 1).
-There were no changes to EHF rates in 2023.
+The Program is funded by Environmental Handling Fees (EHF) remitted to Product Care, by its' members for each regulated lamp product sold into or in the province.
+In 2024, a fee increase was implemented alongside a revision to the EHF structure, which included splitting the previous LED category into two new categories: one for LED bulbs and another for LED tubes and other LED technologies.
+For more details, please see.
+Appendix 1.

 1.3.
-Accepted Products
+ACCEPTED PRODUCTS